ianstormtaylor/slate/docs/concepts/09-rendering.md

 > 🤖 As with the Element renderer, be sure to mix in `props.attributes` and render `props.children` in your leaf renderer!
 The attributes must be added to the top-level DOM element inside the component, as they are required for Slate's DOM helper functions to work.
 And the children are the actual text content of your document which Slate manages for you automatically.

 When decorations split a single text node, the `renderLeaf` function will receive an additional `leafPosition` property.
 This object contains the `start` and `end` offsets of the leaf within the original text node, along with optional `isFirst` and `isLast` booleans.
+This `leafPosition` property is only added when a text node is actually split by decorations.

 One disadvantage of text-level formatting is that you cannot guarantee that any given format is "contiguous"—meaning that it stays as a single leaf.
 This limitation with respect to leaves is similar to the DOM, where this is invalid: